DrStrangelove42/DearmOfaRidiculousMan/README.md

-It's currently under development:
+Currently under development:

 - [x] Map generating, see the HowItWorks.txt in '/Source/MapCreating'
 - [x] Room functions(door, keys, creates,etc)
 - [x] Player and Monster basic features and movements
 - [x] Fighting and Exp gaining
 - [x] Not-So-Intelligent Monster
-- [ ] Phase 2, more complex interactions.
+- [x] Phase 2, more complex interactions.

 At the next stage, we'll generate more complex maps to meet the theme of the game: